 Summing up about Organic Electronic in the Electronic Manufacturing Sector

 For the development and commercialization of organic electronics, chemistry research is essential.
 After all, chemists are the ones who synthesize and functionalize the organic materials utilized in technologies like organic solar cells, OLED smartphones, and other products that are either already on the market or in the development stage.
 These devices wouldn’t exist if those materials didn’t exist.
-In addition to providing the initial raw materials, chemists are crucial in increasing the performance of those materials throughout time.
+In addition to providing the initial raw materials, chemists are crucial in increasing the performance of those materials over time.
 A deeper understanding of how these materials function when incorporated into electronic systems will be gained through further study.
 This should eventually lead to polymer-based OFETs that perform even better.